3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 Mar 07 19:30:42 p51 kernel: nvidia-nvlink: Unregistered the Nvlink Core, major device number 237
 ```

-The problem seems to occur only when optirun or primus was started (card was loaded).
+~~The problem seems to occur only when optirun or primus was started (card was loaded).
-If card is not loaded, errors won't show after suspend.
+If card is not loaded, errors won't show after suspend.~~

-For now, it's important to not suspend it when card is/was used.
-Or if it was, and you want
-to suspend, give a restart before.
+After more testing, problem occurs even when card is not loaded, and laptop gets suspended.
+Errors can be checked with `journalctl -f`.
+In my case, randomly, errors were showing after suspending, around 1/5 cases when card wasn't loaded.
+If card was loaded, 5/5.
+When it happens though, it's kind of bad.
+Errors above are not showing only once, but few times every second, which is def not good.

+## Fix

+Tried all type of things to get this one going ... playing with bbswitch and bumblebee's config, running a service on suspend, etc and not seem to work, until I read [this](https://forums.gentoo.org/viewtopic-p-8129614.html?sid=f84d3c11ffe41e66c3905cb5ca3cf5b5)

+In short, the solution is this:

+- add `pcie_port_pm=off` to `/etc/default/grub` so it looks like this: `GRUB_CMDLINE_LINUX_DEFAULT="quiet acpi_osi=Linux pcie_port_pm=off"`

+- regenerate grub config file with: `grub-mkconfig -o /boot/grub/grub.cfg`

+- reboot

+This solves the issue, in terms of not getting the errors anymore, and also having the card working after suspend, which wasn't working before.

+One problem still remains.
+That's when the card is used, and you suspend it.
+On my end, screen just stays blank.

+This is not a problem for me though, since I don't use the card that often, and when I do, I can just close the app/primusrun, and start it after suspend, which will work.